 Every weekday at 9:30 a.m.
 EST, a bell signals the opening of the New York Stock Exchange and the beginning of the trading session that runs until 4 p.m.
 EST. This is the period when most trading activity takes place.
 However, advancements in technology have made the dream of a 24-hour stock market close to reality.
 Trades can still happen before the exchange opens and after it closes.

-Outside of regular trading hours, investors can now engage in extended-hours trading, which includes both pre-market trading and after-hours trading.
+Outside of regular trading hours, investors can do extended hours trading.
+By engaging in after-hours trading, which includes both pre-market and after-hours trading, they can increase their time to buy and sell orders.
 Although after-hours trading is convenient, it’s also a type of trading that carries a special set of risks.